lynnlangit/TeamTeri/5_Public_Cloud_Genomics/GCP-Genomics/README.md

 <img src="https://github.com/lynnlangit/TeamTeri/blob/master/Images/GCP-Genomics.png" width=600>

 Genomics on GCP includes using data, service and patterns.
 This page summarizes these topics.
-For more detail, see my open source course 'gcp-for-bioinformatics' at https://github.com/lynnlangit/gcp-for-bioinformatics
+**IMPORTANT:** - For more detail, see my open source course `gcp-for-bioinformatics` at https://github.com/lynnlangit/gcp-for-bioinformatics

 ---